 “Our ultimate goal is to allow customers access to essential court services outside of regular business hours, said Clerk of Court Jacqueline Smith.
 In our community, we have one courthouse centrally located in the county.
 Still, for people who live on one side or the other, if they don’t have reliable transportation, it takes them up to 3.5 hours to get here by bus.”

-With the self-service documentation kiosk, residents can access essential court services outside of court office hours at times convenient for them.
+With Office Extension 2.0, residents can access essential court services outside of court office hours at times convenient for them.
 Once fully rolled out, the six self-service kiosks will be available 24 hours a day, seven days a week, and accessible in both the courts and the local public library.

 - Marriage licensing